 \subsection{Datasets}

 Public datasets are used as benchmarks to evaluate crowd counting models.
 In choosing a dataset, the following metrics are often considered: \begin{itemize} \item \textit{Image resolution:} Datasets with high resolutions usually show better visual quality.
-Furthermore, due to their higher pixel density, they often achieve higher count accuracy. \item \textit{Number of images in the dataset:} Datasets with a large number of images often cover more diverse scenes, backgrounds, view angles, and lighting conditions.
+Furthermore, due to their higher pixel density, they often achieve higher count accuracy. \item \textit{Number of images:} Datasets with a large number of images often cover more diverse scenes, backgrounds, view angles, and lighting conditions.
 Large and diverse datasets are beneficial to optimize deep learning-based models and mitigate over-fitting problems. \item \textit{Object count:} The number of objects in a dataset is an important consideration for crowd analysis.
-The minimum, maximum, and average counts shed light on the crowd density in the dataset.
+The minimum, maximum, and average counts shed light on crowd density in the dataset.
 Datasets with a large crowd density level coverage and the number of objects is usually more challenging for crowd counting. \end{itemize}

-We identify some common datasets used in the research community, and extract and present some typical images from the datasets in Fig.~\ref{fig:dataset}.
-We also compare them in Table~\ref{table:dataset}.
+We identify some common datasets used in the research community including pedestrian counting and object datasets, and extract and present some typical images from the datasets in Fig.~\ref{fig:dataset}.
+There are also some other works focus on counting from remote scenes~\cite{zhu2021graph, du2020visdrone, zhao2020flow, gao2020counting, meng2021count} and indoor crowd counting~\cite{ling2019indoor}.
+We also compare these datasets in Table~\ref{table:dataset}.
 These datasets are elaborated below: